mchels/FolderBrowser/readme.md

 where data is truncated at plot-time and only when making image plots.
 Thus, for image plots there is no observed difference for the user.
 For 2D data plotted as 1D, however, a partially completed row is *not* plotted in FolderBrowser, but *is* plotted in the matlab-qd gui.
-This behavior can be changed by keeping both a 1D and a 2D version of the data in the Sweep class.
+This behavior can be changed by padding the reshaped data array with NaN, but this may break other things, like checking whether the data is linearly varying in DataHandler.

 ### Python 3.6
 2017-03-31: Anaconda's Python 3.6 distribution may give an error